roundware/roundware-server/docs/source/docs/why-roundware/index.html.md

 # Why Roundware?

-Roundware was initially developed in 2007 (pre-smartphone apps, OMG!!) by [Halsey Burgund](http://halseyburgund.com) as a technical platform for him to realize his location-sensitive, contributory audio installations.
+Roundware was initially developed in 2007 (pre-smartphone apps, OMG!!) by sound artist [Halsey Burgund](http://halseyburgund.com) as a technical platform for him to realize his location-sensitive, contributory audio installations.
 Over the years, it has evolved to incorporate more functionality as well as becoming easier to administrate and more robust.